Theronguard/Emergency-Dice/README.md

 * Makes you emit an annoying sound periodically
 * More to come

+### Config
+Be sure to check out the plugin's config file.
+It is called Emergency Dice.cfg and it should be generated when you run the game with the mod for the first time.

+You can modify which effects you want or not and more.

+### Emergency die shop alias
+Some mods (like Lethal Things mod) might use conflicting item names in the shop.
+To solve this I added few aliases for the emergency die in the shop.

+Try these aliases in the shop:
+* emergencydie
+* dice
+* die
+* edie

+### Chat commands
+I included some chat commands in the mod, mainly for myself to ease debugging.
+If you want to use them you have to set

+"Allow chat commands = true"

+in the config.

+To spawn dice use:
+* ~edice dice num

+where num is an id of the die.
+ID's start from 1.

+If you want to force an effect, use
+* ~edice effect effectName

+You can find effectNames on github in the source code.
+Look for the folder named Effects, and inside you will find all of them.
+Pick the one you want, and get the name from the line

+public string Name => ""

 ### Special thanks
 * Thanks Simmmmms for contributing some code and finding bugs!
 * Thank you Kayden21 for reporting bugs